 Third, you need to find and track the metrics that will be most indicative of success in your supply chain given your business model.
 Key metrics usually revolve around your operating margins, inventory turns, customer service and revenue forecasts, but there may be others that are key to your company.
 These metrics need to be managed cross-functionally, so that every department and team can look at the same version of the truth before they make any changes.

-A: One of the most common pitfalls is a “silo” mentality within an organization.
-Executives and management will think of purchasing, manufacturing, warehousing and other SCM functions as their own domains, which creates a great deal of friction in communicating between departments.
-Because effective SCM relies so heavily on collaboration and cross-functionality, this mentality makes it almost impossible to be predict supply, demand and costs.
+One of the most common pitfalls is a “silo” mentality within an organization.
+Executives and management will think of purchasing, manufacturing, warehousing and other supply chain management functions as their own domains, which creates a great deal of friction in communicating between departments.
+Because this discipline relies so heavily on collaboration and cross-functionality, this mentality makes it almost impossible to be predict supply, demand and costs.

 Finally, a lack of bench talent limits many organizations’ supply chain efficiency.
-They often fail to develop or hire experts in the competencies that comprise the supply chain, and even if they understand the overall importance of SCM, their results are limited.
+They often fail to develop or hire experts in the competencies that comprise the supply chain, and even if they understand the overall importance of supply chain management, their results are limited.

 Want to learn more?

 If you’re interested in learning more about how supply chain management best practices can help your financial planning and analysis efforts, then please don’t hesitate to contact us.

 And to get a more detailed look at the manufacturing finance consulting work we do for our clients, download our free service sheet.

 Categorized in: Manufacturing Operations Finance